microsoft/vscode-docs/docs/devcontainers/containers.md

 * You can use a container as your full-time development environment
 * You can [attach to a running container](/docs/devcontainers/attach-container.md) to inspect it.

+> **Note**: The Dev Containers extension supports the open Dev Containers Specification, which empowers anyone in any tool to configure a consistent dev environment.
+You can learn more in our [dev container FAQ](/docs/devcontainers/faq.md#can-i-use-dev-containers-outside-of-vs-code) and on the specification's site [containers.dev](https://containers.dev/).

 ## Getting started

-**Note**: You can learn how to get up-and-running quickly with dev containers in the introductory [Dev Containers tutorial](/docs/devcontainers/tutorial.md).
+> **Note**: You can learn how to get up-and-running quickly with dev containers in the introductory [Dev Containers tutorial](/docs/devcontainers/tutorial.md).

 ### System requirements